I hate cooking almost as much as I hate doing laundry.

 If I’m hungry, I order a more fulfilling appetizer, along with a salad.
-Like, shumai, or California sushi.
-If I’m really hungry, I’ll add a soup too.
+Like, shumai or California sushi.
+If I’m famished, I’ll add a soup too.
 All of that cost pretty much the same or even a little less (depending on what you’re ordering) than a full-fledged entree.

 Dressing to Your Salad is Like Salsa to Your Chips

 Here’s how to skirt unhealthy dressings and still make your salad taste good.